 Trail Blazers overcome Westbrook's 58 to top Thunder 126-121

-Seven Trail Blazers scored in double figures, and Portland overcame Westbrook's career-high 58 points to beat the Oklahoma City Thunder 126-121 on Tuesday night.
-"When you see the stats, Russ got like 60 or whatever," said Portland center Jusuf Nurkic, who scored 17 points.
+The Portland Trail Blazers overcame Russell Westbrook's career-high 58 points to beat the Oklahoma City Thunder 126-121 on Tuesday night.
+Allen Crabbe scored 23 points, Damian Lillard had 22 and C.J.
+McCollum 21 for the Trail Blazers, who won their third straight.

 Add your comments below